Nassim Al Baher

 Can I get involved?

 We welcome your interest in getting involved.
-Whether you’d like to support awareness activities, collaborate on sustainable initiatives, or simply learn more, you can reach out to Joseph Nakhle, the Project Manager, at j.nakhle@fairtradelebanon.org.
+Whether you’d like to support awareness activities, collaborate on sustainable initiatives, or simply learn more, you can reach out to us at j.nakhle@fairtradelebanon.org.
 We’d be happy to hear from you!